Star Dust (Bing Crosby album): Re-issue track listing

 The one new song to the collection was "Moonlight and Shadows", written by Leo Robin and Frederick Hollander and recorded by Bing with Victor Young and his Orchestra on March 5, 1937 (running time: 3:15).

 LP track listing

-The 1950 10" LP album issue Decca DL 5126 consisted entirely of Decca A-678 on a 10" LP.
+The 1950 10-inch LP album issue Decca DL 5126 consisted entirely of Decca A-678 on a 10-inch LP.
 All were reissues of earlier recordings: